gaborcsardi/clock/tests/testthat/_snaps/posixt.md

+# can't accidentally supply `zone` to reinterpret date-time in new zone

+    `...` is not empty.

+    We detected these problematic arguments:
+    * `zone`

+    These dots only exist to allow future extensions and should be empty.
+    Did you misspecify an argument?

+# can resolve nonexistent midnight issues for Date -> POSIXct

+    Nonexistent time due to daylight saving time at location 1. i Resolve nonexistent time issues by specifying the `nonexistent` argument.

+# can resolve ambiguous midnight issues for Date -> POSIXct

+    Ambiguous time due to daylight saving time at location 1. i Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # can handle nonexistent times resulting from grouping

-    Nonexistent time due to daylight saving time at location 1.
-Resolve nonexistent time issues by specifying the `nonexistent` argument.
+    Nonexistent time due to daylight saving time at location 1. i Resolve nonexistent time issues by specifying the `nonexistent` argument.

 # can't group by finer precisions